sstark/snaprd/README.md

 Installing
 ----------

-Snaprd does not daemonize, logs are printed to the standard output.
+Snaprd does not daemonize, logs are printed to the standard output, also the stdout and stderr of the rsync command that is being run.
 Choose whatever you like for starting it at boot: rc.local, SysVinit, upstart, systemd, supervisord, BSD-init, launchd, daemontools, ...

 In case your repository resides in a separate file system you may want to put some mechanism before startup that makes sure this file system is mounted.

+See below for an example how to run snaprd using systemd.

 Running